 VPS vs Dedicated Server: Which Hosting Solution Fits Your Business?

-Web hosting comes along in a few key flavours.
+Web hosting comes along in a few key flavors.
 While many web hosts may market various types of hosting, these are more purpose-built.
 For example, WordPress hosting typically implies plans that come with that content management system (CMS) pre-installed.

 The main types of web hosting are actually shared, Virtual Private Server (VPS), Cloud, and dedicated server.
 In some cases, web hosts may use Cloud technology to deploy VPS solutions, such as the Managed Cloud VPS ScalaHosting offers.